Academic Information

 Diploma Reorder

-Replacement diplomas are available through the registrar’s office for a $20 fee.
+Replacement diplomas are available through the Office of the University Registrar for a fee.
+The current fee is is listed on the university Schedule of Charges & Fees website.
 The replacement will be issued in the current format and with current signatures.